sebsto/amplify-ios-workshop/MOB304/instructions/content/40_add_api/30_client_code.md

 On line 13, we initialise the list of landmarks with an empty array, while preserving the type of the variable.

-## Generate code and add it to the Xcode project
+## Generate code and add it to the XCode project

 Thanks to the strongly typed nature of GraphQL, Amplify generates Swift code to access the data types, the queries and the mutations of the API.